Can a developer be a Scrum Master? A few Pros and Cons

 One solution: digital coaching support

-If you really have no other option than to fill the Scrum Master role with a "part-time" developer, then our tool Echometer will help you a lot – it was developed for this challenge, among others: "part-time" Scrum Masters become a professional team coach in a time-efficient way with our simple tool.
+If you really have no other option than to fill the Scrum Master role with a “part-time” software developer, then our Echometer tool will be of great help to you - it was developed, among other things, for this challenge: “Part-time” Scrum Masters become professional team coaches in a time-efficient manner thanks to our simple tool.

 Echometer is a digital tool that helps agile team leads with agile retrospectives and team Health Checks.
 Whether remote, hybrid or on-site: it makes team coaching measurable and professionalizes your work while saving you a lot of work.
 Just take a look at our website to find out more: www.echometerapp.com.